 High energy rated industrial compression springs is used in the manufacturing of mining machinery, too, for drilling and other related equipment.

 How indispensable are compression springs?

 Original equipment manufacturers (OEMs) that produce products for various industries that use compression springs need compression springs in their machinery in order to produce those parts and products.
 Compression springs are used in such industrial sectors as manufacturing, transportation, construction, agriculture, petrochemical, and aeronautical.

 Compression spring applications in the everyday products, machines, and devices we use in home, office, on the job, or in school, are so varied and common we don’t even realize how much a part of our lives compression springs are.
 They are found in pens and notebooks, mattresses, flashlights, tools, toys, armchairs, small electronic devices, countertop kitchen equipment, electrical light switches, precision instruments, lawn mowers, washing machines, and more.
 Industry-specific spring applications are easy to overlook as well – for example, in the medical field, medical compression springs are used for a variety of equipment, from syringes to inhalers.

 Compression spring uses are seemingly endless.
 From automotive springs to medical compression springs, these springs play an important role in all facets of today’s industrial world.
-They allow for efficient and safe operation of machines, devices, tools and components, and undoubtedly is the main reason that they have become the most commonly used spring on the market.
+They allow for the efficient and safe operation of machines, devices, tools and components, and undoubtedly is the main reason that they have become the most commonly used spring on the market.

 To learn more about our products and industries served, contact us at James Spring & Wire Company today.